 ExpressVPN is another barebones VPN without extra VPN services, but they only offer two simultaneous connections (one mobile + computer).
 They do support some stealth servers, however.

 While both VPN providers don’t go the extra mile as a VPN provider, PIA wins over ExpressVPN since it offers more (5) simultaneous connections.
 However, ExpressVPN has more of an angle towards China with some support stealth servers.
+They also work with Netflix intermittently.
 At the end of the day, both services don’t really support extra services that well.
 If you need a VPN that does, check out TorGuard VPN.

 PIA has a standard VPN website with tons of links to persuade people to use VPN or for people to find their site through search engines.
 The support pages aren’t organized as much as they could be, and the whole site feels hard to navigate through.
 While we don’t necessarily judge PIA’s score on their marketing push towards bikers with families–we can’t help but wonder, why?